 Add the baking soda and essential oils to the jar.
 Cover it with the cloth or paper, and then secure it in place with the string.
 When the scent starts to fade, give the jar a shake.

 Baking soda is an inexpensive way to whiten and clean your laundry.

-Add half a cup of baking soda to your regular amount of laundry detergent.
-It also helps soften the water, which means you may need less detergent than usual (43).
+Add 1/2 cup of baking soda to your regular amount of laundry detergent.
+It also helps soften the water, which means you may need less detergent than usual.

 The versatility of baking soda makes it a great kitchen cleaner.
-Not only can it remove tough stains, it also helps eliminate foul odors (44).
+It can not only remove tough stains but also help eliminate foul odors (40).

 To use baking soda in your kitchen, make a paste by mixing baking soda with a small amount of water.
 Apply the paste to the desired surface with a sponge or cloth and scrub thoroughly.

-Here are a few things found in the kitchen you can clean with baking soda:
+Here are a few things found in the kitchen that you can clean with baking soda:

 Garbage bags often have a putrid odor because they contain a variety of decaying waste products.
 Unfortunately, this odor can spread to your kitchen and other areas of your home.

 Luckily, baking soda can help eliminate garbage odors.
 These odors are often acidic, so baking soda can interact with odor molecules and neutralize them.

 In fact, scientists found that spreading baking soda at the bottom of waste bins can help neutralize garbage odor by 70% (